Chokko2/stax_js/README.md

 (The **2 last** agruments are optional)<br>
 <br>
 <br>
-The next thing we will have to do is to add some columns, for this we have 4 different functions
+The next thing we will have to do is to add some columns, for this we have 4 different functions<br>
 ```
 canvas.addColDays();
 canvas.addColInfo(5);